-The advanced settings for a remote repository configure repository layouts, network access behavior, cache management and several other parameters related to remote repository access.
+The advanced settings for a remote repository configure network access behavior, cache management and several other parameters related to remote repository access.

-To access the advanced settings, in the Edit Remote Repository dialog select the Advanced tab.
+To access the advanced settings, in the Edit Remote Repository screen select the Advanced tab.

 |If your organization requires you to go through a proxy to access a remote repository, this parameter lets you select the corresponding Proxy Key.|